Early this year, Forbes ranked Berkshire Hathaway

 I held off on buying Google shares because they seemed expensive.
-I knew it owned the vast majority of the search market share, and had both a great corporate culture and innovative leaders.
+I knew it owned the vast majority of the search-market share and had both a great corporate culture and innovative leaders.
 But I couldn't get past that lofty P/E ratio.

-At least I'm not alone in buying "trash stocks."
+At least I'm not alone in buying trash stocks.
 In his 1989 letter to Berkshire Hathaway shareholders, Buffett himself admitted to similar crimes.
 In a section of the letter called "Mistakes of the First Twenty-Five Years (A Condensed Version)," Buffett says he never should have bought control of the textile company Berkshire Hathaway.

-Which reiterates a timeless Buffett-ism: "It's far better to buy a wonderful company at a fair price than a fair company at a wonderful price."
+And that brings to mind a timeless Buffett-ism: "It's far better to buy a wonderful company at a fair price than a fair company at a wonderful price."